 The delete operator removes a given property from an object.
 On successful deletion, it will return true, else false will be returned.
 However, it is important to consider the following scenarios:

-• If a property with the same name exists on the object’s prototype chain, then, after deletion, the object will use the property from the prototype chain (in other words, delete only has an effect on own properties).
+deletewill not have any effect and will returntrue - If a property with the same name exists on the object’s prototype chain, then, after deletion, the object will use the property from the prototype chain (in other words,

-• Any property declared with var cannot be deleted from the global scope or from a function’s scope.
+varcannot be deleted from the global scope or from a function’s scope. - Any property declared with

 The following snippet gives a simple example: